 PETA has also submitted a shareholder resolution to Roundy’s—which owns grocery stores Pick ‘n Save, Copps, Metro Market, and Mariano’s—asking the company to require its dairy suppliers to begin phasing out dehorning.

-The following was originally published on February 18, 2014:
+The following was originally published in February 2014:

 Until everyone dumps dairy products, PETA is urging grocery and restaurant chains to pledge to purchase dairy products only from farms that are taking steps to phase out dehorning—a painful practice in which hot irons are used to burn off horn tissue or sharp tools are used to dig developing horns out of cows’ skulls.
 (Please watch the dehorning exposé that Casey Affleck narrated for PETA to learn more.)
 So far, several retailers, including Dunkin’ Brands (which owns Dunkin’ Donuts and Baskin-Robbins), have taken steps to reduce animal suffering.

 Dunkin’ Brands has set a policy that supports breeding programs for “polled” (naturally hornless) cows and has asked its suppliers to support industrywide efforts to promote the humane treatment of cattle, including the use of polled cows.